 Today, Ray's Halloween pumpkins are world-famous with fans eagerly awaiting to see what ghoulish carvings he will conjure up each year.
 While his pumpkins may look out of this world, Ray who spends about two hours on each of the smaller masterpieces, says that he uses the most basic pumpkin carving tools.
 His key to success is the fruit he selects - Big and heavy, so that there is plenty of flesh to sculpt with and, gnarly instead of perfectly round, to add character to his creations.

 What's even more interesting is that Ray has no drawing or even a preconceived idea of what he is going to carve when he begins.
 He sometimes sketches an outline on the gourd, but most times, he just looks at the shape of the fruit, for inspiration.

-The artist says that despite the fact that his extraordinary sculptures are short-lived and end up in the compost pile, he enjoys carving pumpkins more than anything else.
+The artist says that despite the fact that his amazing sculptures are short-lived and end up in the compost pile, he enjoys carving pumpkins more than anything else.
 Luckily for all of us, there are plenty of photos and videos to admire!
 To see more of Ray's masterpieces and even get some carving tips check out villafanestudios.com.